Are Sheds Taxable - Do You Have to Pay Property Taxes for Your Shed?

 The records give an official description of your house and any additional buildings, such as your shed.
-If there’s an obvious error, such as four bedrooms when your home is a two-bedroom bungalow, the assessor may correct the error on the spot.
+The assessor may correct the error on the spot if there's an obvious error, such as four bedrooms when your home is a two-bedroom bungalow.

-If you’re querying the relevance of the shed that you’ve built in the garden, getting the records changed might be a bit of a fight.
+If you're querying the relevance of a shed you built in the garden, getting the records changed might be a bit of a fight.
 You may need to go as far as making a formal appeal.

 4. Gather Your Evidence and Prepare Your Case

-If you find your assessed value is significantly higher than others in the area or you’ve been assessed for having a permanent shed on your property, you could have grounds for an appeal.
+You might have grounds for an appeal if the assessed value is significantly higher than for other similar sheds in the area.
+Or you've been assessed for having a permanent shed on your property.

-This stage of the process requires you to gather any evidence that is pertinent to your appeal and prepare to make your case.
+This stage of the process requires you to gather any pertinent evidence to your appeal and prepare to make your case.

 5. Be Prepared For a Fight

-The appeal process varies depending on your location, but typically, you’ll send your appeal and any evidence together.
+The appeal process varies depending on your location, but typically, you send your appeal and any evidence together.
 The evidence might include blueprints, photographs, data on comparable sheds in the area, and repair estimates.
-These are sent to the tax assessor for their review.
+You send these to the tax assessor for review.
 You can expect a verdict on your appeal within a couple of months.

 6. Consider Using a Professional Appraiser

-If you’ve not got the stomach for a battle or the time to devote to it, you might want to consider hiring a professional to do the legwork for you.
+If you've not got the stomach for a battle or the time to devote to it, you might consider hiring a professional to do the legwork for you.

-A professional appraiser will provide the strongest evidence for your property’s worth.
-It should cost around $250, but make sure you find an appraiser with national certification from the Appraisal Institute or the American Society of Appraisers.
+A professional appraiser will provide the most convincing evidence for your property's worth.
+It should cost around $250 but ensure you find an appraiser with national certification from the Appraisal Institute or the American Society of Appraisers.

 Does a Shed Add Value to a Home?